Inertia-Lighting/staff-handbook/topics/chain-of-command/customer-support.md

 ## Customer Support
 1. [Head of Customer Support & Public Relations](./team-leaders.md)
-- Partners Support
+- Support: Partners
-- PayPal Support
+- Support: PayPal
-- Database Support
+- Support: Database
-- Purchases Support
+- Support: Purchases
+- Support: Issues
+- Support: Questions
-- Products Support
+- Support: Other

+## Responsibilities
-- Other Support
+- Support Staff are expected to:
+    - always be courteous, helpful, and respectful.
+    - make themselves available to answer questions.
+    - assist with the resolution of tickets within a timely manner.
+    - ensure that support tickets remain active and relevant.
+    - close tickets after 48 hours of inactivity from the ticket owner.